bebo-dot-dev/m3u-epg-editor/README.md

 optional arguments:
   -h, --help            show this help message and exit --json_cfg [JSON_CFG], -j [JSON_CFG]
                         A json input configuration file containing argument values. (default: None) --m3uurl [M3UURL], -m [M3UURL]
                         The url to pull the m3u file from.
 Both http:// and file:// protocols are supported. (default: None) --epgurl [EPGURL], -e [EPGURL]
                         The url to pull the epg file from.
 Both http:// and file:// protocols are supported. (default: None) --groups [GROUPS], -g [GROUPS]
                         Channel groups in the m3u to keep or discard.
 The default mode is to keep the specified groups, switch to discard mode with the -gm / --groupmode argument (default: None)
   --groupmode [GROUPMODE], -gm [GROUPMODE]
                         Specify "keep" or "discard" to control how the -g / --group argument should work.
 When not specified, the -g / --group argument behaviour will default to keeping the specified groups (default: keep) --discard_channels [DISCARD_CHANNELS], -dc [DISCARD_CHANNELS]
                         Channels in the m3u to discard.
 Regex pattern matching is supported (default: None) --include_channels [INCLUDE_CHANNELS], -ic [INCLUDE_CHANNELS]
                         Channels in the m3u to keep.
 Regex pattern matching is supported.
-Channel matched in this argument will always be kept, effectively overriding of any other group or channel exclusion configuration. (default: None) --range [RANGE], -r [RANGE]
+Channel matched in this argument will always be kept, effectively overriding of any other group or channel exclusion configuration. (default:
+                        None)
+  --group_transforms [GROUP_TRANSFORMS], -gt [GROUP_TRANSFORMS]
+                        A json array of key value pairs representing source group names to target groups names to be transformed at processing time (default: []) --channel_transforms [CHANNEL_TRANSFORMS], -ct [CHANNEL_TRANSFORMS]
+                        A json array of key value pairs representing source channel names to target channel names to be transformed at processing time (default: []) --range [RANGE], -r [RANGE]
                         An optional range window to consider when adding programmes to the epg (default: None) --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
                         The optional desired sort order for channels in the generated m3u (default: None) --xml_sort_type [XML_SORT_TYPE], -xs [XML_SORT_TYPE]
                         Specify "alpha" or "m3u" to control how channel elements within the resulting EPG xml will be sorted.
-When not specified channel element sort order will follow the original source xml sort order (default: none) --tvh_start [TVH_START], -ts [TVH_START]
+                        When not specified channel element sort order will follow the original source xml sort order (default: none)
+  --tvh_start [TVH_START], -ts [TVH_START]
-                        Optionally specify a start value to initialise the absolute start of numbering for tvh-chnum attribute values (default: None)
-  --tvh_offset [TVH_OFFSET], -t [TVH_OFFSET]
+                        Optionally specify a start value to initialise the absolute start of numbering for tvh-chnum attribute values (default: None) --tvh_offset [TVH_OFFSET], -t [TVH_OFFSET]
-                        An optional offset value applied to the Tvheadend tvh-chnum attribute within each channel group (default: None)
+                        An optional offset value applied to the Tvheadend tvh- chnum attribute within each channel group (default:
+                        None)
-  --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels (default: False)
+  --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to
-  --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data (default: False) --force_epg, -fe      Works in tandem with no_tvg_id and no_epg.
-When EPG processing is enabled and when this option is specified as true, the generated EPG file will be populated with elements
-                        for channels in the m3u file that normally would have no EPG data (default: False) --no_sort, -ns        Optionally disable all channel sorting functionality (default: False) --http_for_images, -hi
+                        be considered as valid channels (default: False) --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data (default: False) --force_epg, -fe      Works in tandem with no_tvg_id and no_epg.
+When EPG processing is enabled and when this option is specified as true, the generated EPG file will be populated with elements for channels in the m3u file that normally would have no EPG data (default: False) --no_sort, -ns        Optionally disable all channel sorting functionality (default: False) --http_for_images, -hi
-                        Optionally prevent image attributes being populated where the source contains anything other than a http url i.e. data:image uri content (default: False)
+                        Optionally prevent image attributes being populated
-  --preserve_case, -pc  Optionally preserve the original case sensitivity of tvg-id and channel attributes as supplied in the original M3U and EPG file data through to the target newly generated
-                        M3U and EPG files (default: False) --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+                        where the source contains anything other than a http url i.e. data:image uri content (default: False) --preserve_case, -pc  Optionally preserve the original case sensitivity of tvg-id and channel attributes as supplied in the original M3U and EPG file data through to the target newly generated M3U and EPG files (default: False) --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file are to be stored (default: None) --outfilename [OUTFILENAME], -f [OUTFILENAME]
+                        The output filename for the generated files (default:
+                        None)
-                        The output filename for the generated files (default: None) --log_enabled, -l     Optionally log script output to process.log (default: False)
+  --log_enabled, -l     Optionally log script output to process.log (default:
+                        False)
 ```

 #### Supplying arguments via a JSON configuration file: